microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/01-IntroToAzureSQL.md

 Once you've deployed an instance of SQL (be in Azure SQL or SQL Server), there are typically some queries you would run to verify your deployment.
 In Azure SQL, some of these queries vary from SQL Server.
 In this step, you'll see what and how things change from SQL Server, and what is new.

-For this step, you'll use the notebook **VerifyDeployment.ipynb** which is under `azuresqlworkshop\01-IntroToAzureSQL\VerifyDeployment.ipynb`.
-Navigate to that file to complete this step, and then return here.
+For this step, you'll use the notebook **VerifyDeployment.ipynb** which is under `azuresqlworkshop\01-IntroToAzureSQL\verifydeployment\VerifyDeployment.ipynb`.
+Navigate to that file in ADS to complete this activity, and then return here.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity 4: Azure CLI</b></p>

-TODO
+So you've seen the Azure portal, SSMS, and SQL Notebooks in ADS, but there are other tools available to you to use to manage Azure SQL.
+Two of the most popular are the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) and [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/?view=azps-3.3.0).
+They are similar in their functionality, but for this workshop we will focus on the Azure CLI.

+To complete this activity, you'll use a PowerShell notebook, which is the same concept as a SQL notebook, but the coding language is PowerShell.
+You can use PowerShell notebooks to leverage Azure CLI or Azure PowerShell, but we will focus on Azure CLI.
+For more information on the Azure PowerShell module, [see the documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-powershell-samples?tabs=single-database).
+For both of these tools, you can also use the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview), which is an interactive shell environment that you can use through your browser in the Azure portal.

+For this activity, you'll use the notebook called **AzureCli.ipynb** which is under `azuresqlworkshop\01-IntroToAzureSQL\cli\AzureCli.ipynb`.
+Navigate to that file in ADS to complete this activity, and then return here.

+>In the `cli` folder, you'll also find a script if you want to try the activity with the Azure Cloud Shell.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/geopin.png?raw=true"><b >Next Steps</b></p>

-Next, Continue to <a href="https://github.com/microsoft/sqlworkshops/blob/master/azuresqlworkshop/azuresqlworkshop/01-IntroToAzureSQL.md" target="_blank"><i> 01 - Introduction to Azure SQL</i></a>.
+Next, Continue to <a href="https://github.com/microsoft/sqlworkshops/blob/master/azuresqlworkshop/azuresqlworkshop/02-Security.md" target="_blank"><i> 02 - Security</i></a>.